1 min read

 We pray for one another.

 To have a close core group of deep Christian relationships does not come easy.
-It takes time and common experiences over a longer period of time.
+It takes time, prayer, and common experiences over a longer period of time.